Food Intolerances vs. Food Allergy - The Overview

 4.1 - Lactose intolerance

-In intolerance, lactose enters the small intestine and has an osmotic effect, binding water to itself and causing diarrhea.
-Alternatively, it is fermented by bacteria in the intestine, forming gases, which causes flatulence and abdominal pain.
+Alternatively, bacteria in the intestine ferment it, forming gases that cause flatulence and abdominal pain.
 If you still want to consume dairy products, you can either use lactose-free milk, long-matured cheese or the enzyme lactase.
 In case of a milk allergy, renunciation is unfortunately the only way!

 The solution: milk alternatives

-As already mentioned, if the milk intolerance is due to lactose intolerance, it is possible to use lactose-free milk or the enzyme lactase.
-If the milk intolerance is not due to a lactose intolerance, there are very many vegetable alternatives.
-Oat milk, almond milk, rice milk and soy milk are the most common alternatives, which you can make yourself or buy ready-made.
+If the milk intolerance is due to lactose intolerance, it is possible to use lactose-free milk or the enzyme lactase.
+If there reason for milk intolerance is not lactose intolerance, there are many vegetable alternatives.
+Oat milk, almond milk, rice milk and soy milk are the most common alternatives.
+You can prepare them yourself or buy them ready-made.

 4.2 - Fructose intolerance

-Fructose, colloquially known as fruit sugar, appears in two forms: as fructose (simple sugar) itself or as sucrose (household sugar).
+Fructose, commonly known as fruit sugar, appears in two forms: as fructose itself or as sucrose (household sugar).
 Sucrose consists of one molecule of fructose and one molecule of glucose and is broken down into both molecules in the small intestine.

-In the case of intolerance, the problem is that the fructose cannot be absorbed by the small intestine or is absorbed in too small a quantity.
-As with lactose intolerance, the fructose enters the small intestine and can cause various complaints such as flatulence, abdominal pain, diarrhea and stomach cramps.
+In the case of intolerance, the problem is that the fructose cannot be absorbed by the small intestine, or only to a limited extent.
+The fructose enters the small intestine and can cause various symtoms in the gastrointestonal tract.
+These include flatulence, abdominal pain, diarrhea and stomach cramps.
 This food intolerance has different gradations and often goes unnoticed for a long time!

-Like lactose, sucrose (two-fold sugar) needs an enzyme (saccharase) to be broken down and then absorbed by the small intestine.
-If the enzyme is missing, the sucrose also enters the small intestine and can trigger symptoms similar to those of lactose intolerance.
+Sucrose requires the enzyme saccharase to be broken down and then absorbed by the small intestine.
+If this enzyme is missing, the sucrose also reaches the small intestine.
+There it can cause symptoms similar to lactose intolerance.

 4.4 - Sorbitol intolerance

-The sugar alcohol sorbitol occurs naturally in fruits and is also sometimes used as a sugar substitute.
-The absorption of sorbitol into the small intestine may also be disturbed.
+The sugar alcohol sorbitol occurs naturally in fruits and is used as a sugar substitute.
+The absorption of sorbitol into the small intestine may also be impaired.
 The symptoms are similar to those of lactose, fructose and sucrose intolerance [7].

 The solution: sugar alternatives